needs/teerank/README.md

 Contributing
 ============

-Teerank is a free software under the GPL v3.
+Teerank is a free software under the GNU GPL v3.

-All the developpment take place on github.
+All the development take place on github.
 Feel free to open issue on github or send pull-request.
-If you don't want to use github you can also send me an e-mail at (needs@mailoo.org)[mailto:needs@mailoo.org].
+If you don't want to use github you can also send me an e-mail at needs@mailoo.org.